ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/keyboardinput.markdown

-The keyboard is a common channel of providing user input to a Zero project.
+The keyboard is a common channel of providing user input to a Zilch project.
 Keyboard controls are quick and easy to set up, but there are a few details that are important to bear in mind.

  #  Polling-Based Input vs. Event-Based Input